xianny/hardhat/docs/guides/compile-contracts.md

 Keep in mind that:
 - Overrides are full compiler configurations, so if you have any additional settings you're using you should set them for the override as well.
 - You have to use forward slashes (`/`) even if you are on Windows.

+#### Incompatible versions

+If a file in your project imports another file with a different and incompatible version of Solidity, you won't be able to compile them.
+Hardhat support for multiple compilers can't help you here.
+Instead, you need to make sure that there are no incompatible imports:

+- If both files are part of your project, you need to upgrade their version pragmas to be compatible.
+For example, if you have a file `Exchange.sol` with version `^0.7.0` that imports a `Token.sol` file with version `^0.8.0`, you need to change one of them to use a version range compatible with the other's.
+- If one of the files is a third-party dependency, you need to update the version pragmas in your project to be compatible with that dependency.
+Alternatively, you can upgrade (or downgrade) the dependency to a version that is compatible with your project.
+For example, if your contracts have a version range of `^0.7.0` but you installed a version of [`@openzeppelin/contracts`](https://openzeppelin.com/contracts/) that uses Solidity `^0.8.0`, you need to either change the version used by your files or downgrade the Open Zeppelin dependency to a version that uses `^0.7.0`.

 ## Artifacts